-Bing Ads Editor is a tool that allows you do perform a lot of work in Bing Ads through bulk applications.
-Instead of spending manual hours in the UI making bid changes, adding keywords, changing settings, and more, you simply make everything in bulk and just post the changes.
+Bing Ads Editor is a PPC tool for the search engines, Bing and Yahoo.
+The editor allows you to perform a lot of work in Bing Ads through bulk applications rather than manual action.
+The desktop application is very similar to Google AdWords where it reduces hours of manual work in bulk action.
+Instead of spending manual hours in the UI making bid changes, adding keywords, changing settings, and more, you just make everything in bulk and just post the changes.
 This process allows you to cut down on the manual work that is needed to keep your advertising at top-notch and will limit the amount of human error that comes with many steps.

 How to Use Bing Ads Editor?

 There are so many things that you can do in Editor.
 Some of the things that I am going to show are how to get started each time with the editor.
 How to upload campaigns, ad groups, keywords, and ad copy into the platform.
 Next, I am going to show how to add website exclusions in bulk to all of your ad groups if you opt into the syndicated network.
 I’m also going to show how to add negative keywords into all of your campaigns and finally going to explain how to look at statistics right in the tool.

 Anytime you make changes in the UI and then come to the editor next, you have to sync the changes to the platform to continue.
 If you do not do that, then you will be working on whatever the last version of Editor posted which means your data and changes did not carry over.
 To not have this problem, you should get in the habit of always going to the get changes tab and either choosing basic, more data, or full account

 Basic is okay if it’s just you in the account and you made a couple of small change like budget changes and pausing some keywords.
 Primarily if you are working on a large Bing account, you don’t want to spend extra time downloading everything since that will slow you down.
 This is typically used if you are in the tool every day, so you know you won’t be missing a lot of things.